UniMath/agda-unimath/src/synthetic-homotopy-theory/0-acyclic-maps.lagda.md

 their [suspension](synthetic-homotopy-theory.suspensions-of-types.md) is
 [`0`-connected](foundation.0-connected-types.md).

-We characterize the `0`-acyclic maps as the [surjective maps](foundation.surjective-maps.md).
+We can characterize the `0`-acyclic maps as the [surjective maps](foundation.surjective-maps.md).

 ## Definition